Kubernetes Advanced

 https://cert-manager.io/docs/usage/ingress/

-3. Verify whether cert-manager ingress controller is successfully deployed by checking if cert-manager namespace is created and all the relevant pods and services are running.
+3. Verify whether cert-manager is successfully deployed by verifying if cert-manager namespace is created and all the relevant pods and services are running.

 NAME STATUS AGE